Convergence of the Probabilistic Interpretation of Modulus: Non-crossing minimal subfamilies

 Now suppose $\sum_{\tilde{\ga}\in\tilde{\Ga}} a_{\tilde{\ga}}x_{\tilde{\ga}}$ is another path decomposition for $f$, where $\tilde{\Ga}$ consists of non-crossing paths from $A$ to $B$.
 By Lemma \ref{lem:connect-flow-mu}, defining $\tilde{\mu}(\tilde{\ga}):=a_{\tilde{\ga}}/M$, with $M:=\Mod_{2,\si}(\Ga(A,B))$, yields an optimal pmf that is strictly supported on $\tilde{\Ga}$.
 Then, by Lemma \ref{minimalfamilyuniqueness}, we obtain that $\Ga=\tilde{\Ga}$, and $\tilde{\mu}(\ga)=m_\ga/M$, for every $\ga\in\Ga$.
 Thus, the $a_\ga$-weights and $m_\ga$-weights coincide. \end{proof} Another consequence of the non-crossing minimal subfamily algorithm is that it gives an alternative way to draw a rectangle-packing given a planar electrical network, as in the famous result from \cite{brooks-smith-stone-tutte:duke1940}.
 Namely, given a weighted plane graph and two arcs of nodes $A$ and $B$ bordering the unbounded face, the resulting current flow from $A$ to $B$, interpreting the edge-weights as electric conductances, gives rise to a tiling of a rectangle by a collection of smaller rectangles that have certain precise combinatorial properties derived from the graph, see \cite[Theorem 6.1]{lovasz2019} for a precise description of these rectangle tilings.
-See also \cite[Lemma 5.4]{prasolov-skopenkov:jcombthsera2011} for similar tilings of more general polygons in the plane. \begin{prop} Let $G=(V, E, \sigma, A, B)$ be a plane network with boundary.
-Let $h: V \to \mathbb{R}$ be the discrete harmonic on $V \setminus ( A \cup B )$ with $h|_A=0$ and $h|_B=1$.
+See also \cite[Lemma 5.4]{prasolov-skopenkov:jcombthsera2011} for similar tilings of more general polygons in the plane.
+We state the result informally in the following remark and will sketch a proof for it below. \begin{remark} Let $G=(V, E, \sigma, A, B)$ be a plane network with boundary.
 Let $\Ga(A,B)$ be the family of all paths from $A$ to $B$ in $G$.
-Set $M:=\cE(h)=\Mod_{2,\si} \Ga(A,B)$ and consider the rectangle $\mathcal{R}=[0,1]\times[0,M]$.
-Then, $\mathcal{R}$ can be tiled with a collection of smaller rectangles $\{R_e\}_{e\in E}$, so that each maximal vertical segment composed of sides of rectangles is in bijection with a node in the graph (up to resolving $4$-fold corners as explained in \cite[Section 6.1]{lovasz2019}).
+Set $M:=\Mod_{2,\si} \Ga(A,B)$ and consider the rectangle $\mathcal{R}=[0,1]\times[0,M]$.
+Then, the non-crossing minimal subfamily Algorithm \ref{alg:non-cross-min-subfam} can be used to tile $\mathcal{R}$ with a collection $\{R_e\}_{e\in E}$ of smaller rectangles (possibly degenerating to a point), so that each rectangle corresponds to an edge $e\in E$, and every maximal vertical segment composed of sides of rectangles corresponds to one or more nodes in the graph.

+The reason why we cannot guarantee that the maximal vertical segments composed of sides of rectangles are in bijection with the nodes of the graph, is because such segments might be a union of abutting subsegments, each corresponding to a node.
+This will be explained in the sketched proof explained below.
+See also \cite[Section 6.1]{lovasz2019}, in particular \cite[Figure 6.2]{lovasz2019}, where the expression ``resolving $4$-fold corners'' is used. \end{remark}